 Confinement Preparation Tip #4: What Food Should I Avoid?

 Traditionally, most Asian moms in confinement are to avoid “cooling food” such as cucumber, tomatoes, and coconut milk, as to not upset the balance12.
 However, these are not scientifically proven.
 During confinement preparation, it’s also important to note food items you should limit or avoid.
 These include:3

 Caffeine: This can be found in most coffee and tea drinks, as well as carbonated drinks.
 Limit your intake to less than 24 oz a day.

 Alcohol: In general, alcohol intake is not recommended.

 Fish: Swordfish, king mackerel, and shark contain high levels of mercury which should be avoided.

 Given that you just spent nine to 10 months growing a human being, you also need to look after yourself.
-As you go to confinement preparation, always include a nutrition plan to nourish yourself back to health and consult your doctor for advice.
+As you go to confinement preparation, always include a nutrition plan to nourish yourself back to health with proper confinement food and consult your doctor for advice.